+Student

-Student: Students are responsible for tracking assignments, understanding stated course requirements, and meeting deadlines.
+Students are responsible for tracking assignments, understanding stated course requirements, and meeting deadlines.
 We strongly encourage students to meet with their teachers regularly for tutoring if they are having difficulty understanding specific concepts or material.
 It is also the job of the students to communicate honestly to their parents about their day-to-day performance and academic standing.

+Teacher

-Teacher: Teachers are responsible for clearly communicating to the student what is expected of him or her.
-Teachers are also responsible for notifying parents when their student is struggling considerably with the material, is not performing as expected, shows significant changes in behavior or begins to struggle socially.
+Teachers are responsible for clearly communicating to the student what is expected of him or her.
+Teachers are also responsible for notifying parents when their student is struggling considerably with the material or is not performing as expected.
 See Deficiency Notices below.

+Parent

-Parent: The primary means by which parents can assist their children are:
+The primary means by which parents can assist their children are: